Saint Giles: Veneration

 Saint Giles is the patron saint of people with disabilities and is also invoked as a saint for childhood fears, convulsions, depression, particularly in Normandy, for example in Eure Iville, Saint-Germain-Village or Bernay or in Calvados, Gilles Touques.
-In medieval art, he is depicted with his symbol, the hind.
+In medieval art, he is depicted with his symbol, the hind (female deer).
 His emblem is also an arrow.
 Giles is one of the Fourteen Holy Helpers, and the only non-martyr, initially invoked as protection against the Black Death.
 His feast day is 1 September.

 Besides Saint-Gilles-du-Gard, nineteen other cities bear his name.
 Cities that possess relics of St. Giles include Saint-Gilles, Toulouse and many other French cities; Antwerp, Brugge and Tournai in Belgium; Cologne and Bamberg in Germany (known as Egidien); Rome and Bologna in Italy; Prague in the Czech Republic; and Esztergom in Hungary.
 Giles is also the patron saint of Edinburgh, the capital of Scotland, where St. Giles' High Kirk is a prominent landmark.
-He is also the patron saint of Graz, Nuremberg, Osnabrück, Sankt Gilgen, Brunswick, Wollaberg, Saint-Gilles (Brussels Capital Region) and Sint-Gillis-Waas.
+He is also the patron saint of Graz, Nuremberg, Osnabrück, Sankt Gilgen, Brunswick, Wollaberg, Saint-Gilles (Brussels Capital Region), Sint-Gillis-Waas and Poprad.
 In 1630, the church of Sant'Egidio in Trastevere in Rome was dedicated to him, and which since 1968 has housed the lay Community of Sant'Egidio.

 The centuries-long presence of Crusaders, many of them of French origin, left the name of Saint Giles in some locations in the Middle East.
 Raymond of St Gilles lent his name to St. Gilles Castle (Qala'at Sanjil) in Tripoli, Lebanon.

 Giles of Provence is remembered in the Church of England with a commemoration on 1 September.